 You may wonder why when it’s in forward, that the boat requires a lot larger radius to turn, than in exercise #1.
 That’s because the thrust is now on the inside of the turn.

-When it comes time to approach your dock and turn within a narrow harbor, keep this in mind; so that you allow enough space to negotiate the turn, you must make in the harbor.
+When it comes time to approach your dock and turn within a narrow harbor, keep this much larger radius in mind; so that you allow enough space to negotiate the turn, you must make in the harbor.

 Thus, it is better to turn with the running motor on the outside of your turn.

-Repeat #1 and #2 with the other (port) motor running.
+Repeat #1 and #2 with the other (port) motor running and starboard off.

 Lessons for In the Harbor

-Once you are comfortable with all four exercises in the open water, repeat all four in the confines of the harbor.
+Once you are comfortable with all four exercises in the open water, repeat all four exercises within the tight confines of the harbor.

 Approach the gas dock with the shutdown engine closest to the dock.
 Regardless of drive system, forward gear will swing the bow in—not away; then reverse gear will draw the transom in—not away.
 (Depending on drive system, the wheel position is different as explained above in Exercise #1)

 Regardless which twin engine drive system you have, it will someday happen to you.
-There’s a 50% chance the motor that stops will be the one that drives the power steering pump, resulting in Double Trouble.
+Plus, there’s a 50% chance the motor that stops will be the one that drives the power steering pump, resulting in Double Trouble.

-Being prepared, by practicing this free lesson ahead of time, will get you out of trouble and save the day.
+Being prepared, by practicing this free lesson ahead of time, you will get out of trouble and save the day–minimizing stress and aggravation.

 More Tricks and Tips for Docking